1980 Turkish coup d'état: Constitution

 Within three years the generals passed some 800 laws in order to form a militarily disciplined society.
 The coup members were convinced of the unworkability of the existing constitution.
 They decided to adopt a new constitution that included mechanisms to prevent what they saw as impeding the functioning of democracy.
 On 29 June 1981 the military junta appointed 160 people as members of an advisory assembly to draft a new constitution.
 The new constitution brought clear limits and definitions, such as on the rules of election of the president, which was stated as a factor for the coup d'état.

 On 7 November 1982 the new constitution was put to a referendum, which was accepted with 92% of the vote.
 On 9 November 1982 Kenan Evren was appointed President for the next seven years.

+Education

+The junta made mandatory the lesson named "Religious Culture and Moral Knowledge", which in practice centers around Sunni Islam.